 - Is Carrey’s political cartoon about the diverse range of soldiers effective?
 If this cartoon appeared today, what kinds of family names would you add to the list?

-- As you look at The Negro and the War, do you think the situation for African Americans has changed?
-Are the author’s recommendations, “things you can do,” still relevant today?
+- As you look at Negro and the War, written eighty years ago, do you think the situation for African Americans has changed?
+Are the “Causes of Negro Resentment” still justified?

 Because none of the battles of WWII were fought on the American mainland, people in this country experienced the war from a distance.
 They kept abreast of news through the media, and tried to help in the war effort by purchasing war bonds, participating in rationing, and of course sending their beloved family members to serve in the military.